Lewington-pitsos/sae/README.md

 # LLM Sparse Autoencoder Embeddings can be used to train NLP classifiers

-Below is some data which seems to show a small classifier trained on a sparse auto-encoding derived from GPT2-small (à la [golden gate claude](https://www.anthropic.com/news/golden-gate-claude)) out-performing various other straightforward methods for getting GPT2 to act as a classifier.
+Below is some data which seems to show a small classifier trained on a sparse auto-encoding derived from GPT2-small (à la [golden gate claude](https://www.anthropic.com/news/golden-gate-claude)) out-performing various other straightforward methods for getting GPT2 to act as a classifier on the [IMDB Sentiment dataset](https://paperswithcode.com/sota/sentiment-analysis-on-imdb).

-The upshot is that training autoencoders (sparse or otherwise) on LLMs may be a good way to get them to actually perform well on classification tasks.
+The upshot is that training autoencoders (sparse or otherwise) on LLMs may be a good way to get them to perform well on classification tasks.

 ## Wait, aren't LLMs good classifiers already?